Advik-Gupta/papers-codechef/CONTRIBUTING.md

 - Our [issues](https://github.com/CodeChefVIT/papers-codechef/issues)

 The best way to propose a change is to start a [discussion](https://github.com/CodeChefVIT/papers-codechef/discussions) on our CodeChefVIT GitHub repository.
-Begin by creating a new issue, write a brief problem statement that clearly explains the issue you want to address, without tying it to any specific solution.
+Begin by creating a new discussion, write a brief problem statement that clearly explains the issue you want to address, without tying it to any specific solution.
 It doesn’t need to be long or formal; just provide enough context to clearly understand the problem before discussing possible solutions.

 ---
 ### Cloning the repository
 - **Fork** the repository.
+All the PRs would be made from this fork.
 - **Clone** the repository.
-All the PRs would be made from this clone.

 ### Set Up Your Local Environment